Johnlon/spam-1/README.md

 All my instructions are micro-instructions and doing a "CALL" requires at least two micro-instructions, one to push the PC into RAM then another to move the PC to the new location.
 So I don't think I have the luxury of being able to introduce an "CALL" op code in the hardware.
 However the assembler could certainly expand a
-"CALL :label" into something like this (note: typically one places a stack at the end of memory and works backwards through RAM as items are pushed to the sta ck- I've used that approach below.)
+"CALL :label" into something like this (note: typically one places a stack at the end of memory and works backwards through RAM as items are pushed to the stack- I've used that approach below).
+Notice that both A and B registers get trashed in the Call and Ret so can't be used for passing arguments to the subroutine.
+Having an auto-incrementing SP (more like PC) and auto-decrementing SP would save a bunch of instructions and also avoid trashing the two registers.

+What call convention do I want????
+Stack or Register?
+In this design there isn't a SP register just a defined location in RAM.

 ```